-As always, the week before the Open Championship sees the Genesis Scottish Open, but where is the tournament being played?
+As always, the week before the Open Championship sees the Genesis Scottish Open take centre stage, and it has become an event which attracts the best players in the world.

-The event is co-sanctioned between the DP World Tour and the PGA Tour, and is now always played in the week prior to the Open Championship.
+The event is co-sanctioned between the DP World Tour and the PGA Tour, and is now always played at a critical point where players can get some reps in for links golf before competing in the sport’s oldest event.

 The original Scottish Open dates all the way back to 1935, but this incarnation of the competition goes back around four decades.